 Most of these night modes can be scheduled, usually with an automatic setting designed to activate at sunset and switch to 'normal' light at sunrise, but you can customize it to your preferences.

 So, you've looked through your current phone's settings and it doesn't appear to have a night mode.
 This can happen, especially if you're on Android One or stock Android, without any extras added by Google or the manufacturer's UI.
 You shouldn't worry though.

 At the moment there are a number of apps available on Google Play that allow you to achieve the same result.
 One of the most popular ones around at the moment is Bluelight Filter.
 It has the same functionalities as those you find on Android, with even more options - selecting the filter color from seven available shades, shortcuts on the home screen, a notification widget and an activation time schedule.

 - App version: 2.4.3

 - Compatibility: Android 4.0 or higher

 Do you use a light filter on your smartphone?
-Do you find it helps minimize the strain you place on your eyes?
+Do you find it helps minimize eye strain?
 Let us know in the comments below.